Savoring The Good®

 Which yogurt has live and active cultures?

 I have found that most commercially made yogurts at my grocery store will be labeled 'live and active cultures on the side of the container.
 It may be in small print but it should be there.
-This is what you are going to be looking for when you are looking to use a yogurt starter.
+This is what you are going to be looking for when you are looking to use a yogurt starter or yogurt with live active cultures.

-To make the yogurt thicker in consistency without adding thickeners, drain the yogurt in a strainer lined with cheesecloth or several layers of paper towels.
+To make the yogurt thicker in consistency without adding thickeners, strain the yogurt in a strainer lined with cheesecloth or several layers of paper towels.

 Sous Vide Yogurt Recipe